My Path to Enrollment and Beyond

 This is the form to use if you believe an error exists on your academic record.
 It is not to be used to challenge a grade decision made by your instructor.
 It takes about 30 working days for the College to research your problem.
 It is a good idea to check your transcript each semester for accuracy.

 This form is used to update the residency status on your account.
 Tuition rates at Community College of Philadelphia are determined by a student’s domicile.
 Domicile is the place where one intends to and does, in fact, permanently reside.
 Along with this form, at least two documents from the provided list are required to support your request.
-Please allow 3 business days for request to be reviewed.
+Please allow three business days for request to be reviewed.
 You will receive notification through your College email account.

 Special Request Form For Excused Withdrawal